ansys/pyaedt/doc/source/Getting_started/ClientServer.rst

     pyaedt_service_manager()

-On any client machine user needs to establish the connection as shown in example below.
+On any client machine, the user must establish the connection as shown in following example.
 AEDT can be launched directly while creating the session or after the connection is established.

 .. code:: python

     from pyaedt.common_rpc import create_session
-    # User can establish the connection and start a new AEDT session.
+    # User can establish the connection and start a new AEDT session
     cl1 = create_session("server_name", launch_aedt_on_server=True, aedt_port=17880, non_graphical=True)

     # Optionally AEDT can be launched after the connection is established